 Who we are

-Since 1990, World Cancer Research Fund has invested £103 million into cancer prevention and survival research.
+Since 1990, World Cancer Research Fund (WCRF) has invested more than £100m in cancer prevention and survival research.
 And it’s all thanks to our amazing supporters!

 - The cornerstone of our research programme is the Continuous Update Project.
 It’s the world’s largest source of scientific research on cancer prevention and survival through diet, weight and physical activity.

 - We translate the results of our research into accurate, accessible, easy-to-understand information.

 - By funding research and delivering health information programmes – such as Eat well during cancer for cancer survivors, and Eat Move Learn for children and families – we empower people to make lifestyle choices that can prevent cancer.

 How we operate

 WCRF is registered with the Charity Commission in England and Wales (Registration Charity No. 1000739).
-Around 90 per cent of our funding comes from the UK public with the remainder from business, trusts and foundations.
+Around 95 per cent of our funding comes from the UK public, with the remainder from business, trusts and foundations.